1JAYPANDYA1/SKILLBRIDGE/README.md

 </p>

 ## Overview
 Welcome to SkillsBridge, an innovative EdTech platform that bridges the skills gap with engaging, personalized learning experiences.
-Built with a microservices architecture, this platform combines AI-powered features like a recommendation engine and a chatbot, detailed user insights, and robust security features to create a seamless, secure, and insightful learning environment.
+Built with a microservices architecture, this platform combines AI-powered features like a recommendation engine and detailed user insights, and robust security features to create a seamless, secure, and insightful learning environment.